sundowndev/hacker-roadmap/README.md

 ----

-This repository is a guide for amateurs pen testers and a collection of hacking tools, resources and references to practice ethical hacking, pen testing and web security.
-Most of these tools are UNIX compatible, free and open source.
-Consider this guide as an overview of how to learn penetration testing.
+This repository is a overview of what you need to learn penetration testing and a collection of hacking tools, resources and references to practice ethical hacking.
+Most of the tools are UNIX compatible, free and open source.

-### Before you start
+## Before you start

-- If you're new to ethical hacking, forget everything you know about hacking.
+- If you're new to information security, forget everything you know about hacking.
 - Don't start using tools without reading about pen testing and how it works (see [Additional resources](#additional-resources) section).
 - Don't download and use tools that you don't audited the code.
 - Don't use these tools to do stupid things like investigating/hacking without consent on your friends, or worst, your recruiter.